bufbuild/protovalidate/README.md

 [![BSR](https://img.shields.io/badge/BSR-Module-0C65EC)][buf-mod]

-**_Update: The next generation of `protoc-gen-validate`, now called `protovalidate`, is available in beta for Golang!
-We're hard at work on C++, Java, TypeScript, and Python implementations as well.
+**_Update: The next generation of `protoc-gen-validate`, now called `protovalidate`, is available in beta for Golang and C++!
+We're hard at work on Java, TypeScript, and Python implementations as well.
 To learn more, check out our [blog post][announce].
 We value your input in refining our products, so don't hesitate to share your feedback on `protovalidate`._**